yan-khonski-it/dev-utils/repository-clone-tool/README.md

 # repository-clone-tool

-Clones all repositories from the list of remote repositories (see `core/config.py`).
+Clones all remote repositories from the list into local machine.

 To run it locally, run
 ```shell